kfchou/kfchou.github.io/_posts/2026-04-12-wiki-skills.md

 pinned: true
 ---

-TL;DR: Andrej Karpathy described an LLM-maintained personal wiki — I see this as a specific instance of the local markdown vault pattern. [wiki-skills](https://github.com/kfchou/wiki-skills) is a set of Claude Code skills that implements it.
+TL;DR: Andrej Karpathy described an LLM-maintained personal wiki — I see this as a specific instance of the local markdown vault pattern.
+Wiki-Skills ([Github](https://github.com/kfchou/wiki-skills)) is a set of Claude Code skills that implements it.

 - The vault pattern — a directory of interlinked markdown files you own and extend over time — is already familiar to Obsidian users; Karpathy showed how an LLM can maintain one on your behalf
 - wiki-skills packages this as five skills: init, ingest, query, lint, update — no MCPs, no databases, just the agent's existing tools and markdown files